 Right-clicking on any box on the scatter charts, selecting Drill through in the shortcut menu, and then clicking Selected Campaign will navigate to the relevant campaign on a dedicated page.

-The app includes the Subject, Body & Links page that shows you the impact of subject line length, message length and number of links on your campaigns.
+The app includes the Subject, Body & Links page that shows you the impact of subject line length, message length, and the number of links on your campaigns.

 Finally, on the Unsubscription Reasons page, you can analyze the main reasons your audience unsubscribe events over time and location and drill down to the main messages that led to it.

 This app is managed on the Power BI as a Power BI Template App.
-To learn more about Power BI Template Apps and how you can manage it and share with your audience, go here.
+To learn more about Power BI Template Apps and how you can manage them and share them with your audience, go here.

-On the Settings page, you can edit the paramaters that were explained above.
+On the Settings page, you can edit the parameters that were explained above.